-TERMINAL NAME NO. SON 2x2-8 I/O DESCRIPTION PGND 1 PWR GND supply pin for the output stage.
-SW 2 OUT This is the switch pin and is connected to the internal MOSFET switches.
+TERMINAL NAME NO. SON 2x2-8 I/O DESCRIPTION PGND 1 PWR GND supply pin for the output stage. sw 2 OUT This is the switch pin and is connected to the internal MOSFET switches.
 Connect the external inductor between this terminal and the output capacitor.
 AGND 3 IN Analog GND supply pin for the control circuit.
 FB 4 IN Feedback pin for the internal regulation loop.
 Connect the external resistor divider to this pin.
 In case of fixed output voltage option, connect this pin directly to the output capacitor EN 5 IN This is the enable pin of the device.
 Pulling this pin to low forces the device into shutdown mode.
 Pulling this pin to high enables the device.
-This pin must be terminated MODE 6 IN MODE pin = high forces the device to operate in fixed frequency PWM mode.
+This pin must be terminated MODE 6 IN MODE : MODE pin = high forces the device to operate in fixed frequency PWM mode.
 MODE pin = low enables the Power Save Mode with automatic transition from PFM mode to fixed frequency PWM mode.
 This pin must be terminated.
-AV {IN} 7 IN Analog V{IN} power supply for the control circuit.
+PG Open Drain PG : Power Good Open Drain output.
+Connect an external pull up resistor to a rail which is below or equal AV IN .
+AV IN 7 IN Analog $V{\text{IN}}$ power supply for the control circuit.
 Need to be connected to PVIN and input capacitor.
-PV {IN} 8 PWR V {IN} power supply pin for the output stage.
+PV IN 8 PWR V IN power supply pin for the output stage.
 Power PAD For good thermal performance, this PAD must be soldered to the land pattern on the pcb.
 This PAD should be used as device GND.